eoud/ZSSRV_QUERY/README.md

 #Installation

-1. Download Nugget from releases and import with SAPlink (http://www.saplink.org)
+1. Use public GitHub-repository

-2. Activate all inactive objects
+2. All objects should be activated automatically

-3. Before to start the tool, don’t forget to remote enable both function modules in function group ZSDN_UPG_AQ
+3. Before to start the tool, check if both function modules in function group ZSDN_UPG_AQ are remote enabled

 #Usage
 Just run the tcode ZSDN_AQ_CNV and you get into the front screen of the quick converter.